DHIMANvivek/Palindrome-Number/README.md

 #### Expected behavior
 <!-- A clear and concise description of what you expected to happen in
-contrast with what actually happened. --> this question seems to be easy but i like the concept used in this question as palindrome is playing a unique or best role in this problem
+contrast with what actually happened. --> this question seems to be an easy but i like the concept used in this question as palindrome is playing a unique or best role in this problem